martinord/cshell/README.md

   *  `list [-l] [file1] [file2]...`
-  Prints the PID of the process executing the shell
+  Prints the PID of the process executing the shell.
     * `-l` lists the files and directories with more information

   *  `eliminate [-f] <file*name>`
   Removes a file or a directory.
     * `-f` if it is a directory, it removes all contents